Predicting Perinatal Mental Health Issues

 Perinatal Depression or ‘the Baby Blues’?

 It's important to differentiate perinatal depression from ‘the baby blues’.
-It is not uncommon for birthing parents to experience what is called ‘the baby blues’ a few days following the birth of their child, but this experience is different from perinatal depression (Pregnancy, Birth and Baby 2022a).
+It is not uncommon for birthing parents to experience what is called the baby blues a few days following the birth of their child, but this experience is different from perinatal depression (Pregnancy, Birth and Baby 2023a).

-Although similar symptoms present, these usually resolve within a few days with understanding, acknowledgement and support.
-Therefore, ‘the baby blues’ is not considered a mental health concern that requires treatment unless it lasts for longer than two weeks, which may suggest perinatal depression (Pregnancy, Birth and Baby 2022a).
+Although the baby blues and perinatal depression have similar symptoms, the baby blues usually resolves within a few days with understanding, acknowledgement and support.
+Therefore, the baby blues is not considered a mental health concern that requires treatment unless it lasts for longer than two weeks, which may suggest perinatal depression (Pregnancy, Birth and Baby 2023a).

-Postnatal psychosis affects 1 to 2 people out of every 1,000 following childbirth.
-It usually occurs in the first 1-2 weeks following birth but can occur up to 12 weeks postpartum (PANDA 2017; Pregnancy, Birth and Baby 2022b).
+Postpartum psychosis affects about 1 to 2 people out of every 1,000 following childbirth.
+It usually occurs in the first 4 weeks following birth but can occur up to 12 weeks postpartum (PANDA 2023d; Pregnancy, Birth and Baby 2023b).

-Postnatal psychosis is a very serious condition that not only puts the parent at risk but also the baby (Pregnancy, Birth and Baby 2022b).
+Postpartum psychosis is a very serious condition that causes a loss of sense of reality.
+It not only puts the birthing parent at risk but also the baby (Pregnancy, Birth and Baby 2023b).

 Often, symptoms develop quite quickly and include: